dspreen/cv/markdown/Conference Participation.md

 **Panels Organized**

+`2019` With Kathryn White, “East and West Germans’ Transnational Trajectories and Alternative Solidarities,” 43rd Annual Conference of the German Studies Association, Portland (October 3-6)

-`2017` “Africa and German Communisms in the Cold War,” 41st Annual Conference of the German Studies Association, Atlanta (October 5-8)
+`2017` With Johanna Folland, “Africa and German Communisms in the Cold War,” 41st Annual Conference of the German Studies Association, Atlanta (October 5-8)

 **Papers Presented**

+`2019` “From Bochum to Albania and Around the World: West Germans and the Production of Radio Tirana,” 43rd Annual Conference of the German Studies Association, Portland (October 3-6)

+`2019` “Making European Solidarities: Spaces of Maoist Internationalism in the Global Seventies,” Beyond Transnationalism: Mapping the Spatial Contours of Political Activism in Europe’s Long 1970s (July 11-12)

+`2019` “Class War with a Map: Anti-Capitalism and Space,” The Legacy of Moishe Postone, University of Chicago, Chicago (February 15-16)

 `2018` “No Retreat to ‘Single-Issue’ Politics: West German Maoists and the Zimbabwe African National Union,” Social Movements after 1968, Rutgers University, New Brunswick (November 7-9)